jmalex0106/Project05/Tests.md

 7. Seller GUI for bob disappears
 8. A fresh login GUI appears
 9. Grader logs back into bob's account with the credentials "bob" and "123456".
-Email is only used for creating new accounts, not to log in.
+Email is only used for creating new accounts, not to log in, so this field can be left blank.
 10. Login GUI disappears
 11. Seller GUI for bob appears with welcome message for bob at the top.
-CONTINUE THIS TEST
+12. Grader exits the program.